 Right near Acatenango Volcano, you’ll find the town of Antigua, a colourful town with cobblestone streets and decorative buildings.
 It’s an excellent place to spend a few days touring, relaxing, practicing yoga, and eating your fill.
 For even more culinary excitement in Antigua, you can take a cooking class, visit a local farm, tour a coffee plantation, or visit the chocolate museum.

-In addition, one of the best things to do in Guatemala is to learn Spanish and Antigua is the perfect place to do it.
-There are quite a few Spanish schools in town and lots of other travelers and expats that are eager to learn along with you.
+If you would like to take Spanish classes, Guatemala offers plenty of opportunities and Colonial Antigua is the perfect place to do it.
+There are quite a few Spanish schools in town and lots of other travelers and expats who are eager to learn along with you.

 Semuc Champey